thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 To create a MO file from a PO file, you can use `msgfmt -o <domain>.mo <domain>.po`.
 Some GUI editors may do this for you, but otherwise it has to be done for each PO file which can get tedious.
-As such, this project provides two utilites for this:
+As such, this project provides two utilities for this:

 - [utils/build_mo.py](/utils/build_mo.py):
   This is a very simple Python script that invokes msgfmt on all PO files